 What Mixing Bowls or Tubs?

-I went to a local restaurant supply store and bought round Cambro tubs (3) with lids in 12 quarts, 6 quarts, and 4 quarts sizes.
-I found them to be very handy, as much as the more common medium mixing or serving bowls I had in my pantry.
+I went to a local restaurant supply store and bought round, see-through Cambro tubs (3) with lids in 12 quarts, 6 quarts, and 4 quarts sizes.
+I found them to be very handy, more than the common metal mixing or serving bowls I had in my pantry.

-Obviously, medium to large bowls are perhaps good enough for mixing ingredients, as many YouTube videos on breadmaking show.
+Obviously, medium to large mixing bowls are perhaps good enough for incorporating and mixing ingredients, as many YouTube videos on breadmaking show.
 Does one need a stand mixer?
 Nope, unless one perhaps aspires to become a commercial cottage baker.

 With only one Dutch oven at hand, I could only bake one loaf at a time.
 However, the kitchen oven is large enough to hold two 4-quart pots on the middle rack.

 So, I got myself another Dutch oven.
 There are now two of them baking loaves of bread next to each other in the kitchen oven.
 That is a bit more efficient than baking one loaf after another with only one Dutch oven.

 Eventually, however, I was told by my family that bread shaped as a round is not as convenient to slice as bread shaped as an oblong.
 This is the battle of Boule versus Batard, really.
 What can I say?
 The customer is always right.

 It is not possible to bake elongated batards in a round pot fit for boules.
 So, I emptied my wallet for two additional cast iron ovens from Cuisiland; each shaped more like a rectangle.
 The nice thing about them is that I can also use them to bake two short baguettes in each.

 A scale that can measure in grams is essential for baking bread.
 I do not eyeball the amounts prescribed by a bread-baking recipe as even slight variations in weight make surprising differences.
 A dough too wet is a pain to work with.